komalharshita/komalharshita/README.md

 ### 👋 Hey there, I'm **Komal!**

 # 💫 About Me:
-CSE Sophomore | Aspiring Business Analyst | Fluent in Python, Poetry & Passion 🩵
+CSE Sophomore | Aspiring Business and Data Analyst | Fluent in Python, Poetry & Passion 🩵

 ## 🌐 Socials: